kksgandhi/personal_site/Transformational_Framework-Culyba.md

 Prior works can be any media, not just games

 Mediating variables: x and y are not causated, instead x -> z -> y.
 Instead of targeting x -> y, target x -> z.
-Studies show that improving self-efficacy can lead people to quit.
-Maybe don't target "quitting smoking", but rather "self-efficacy"
+Studies show that improving [[self efficacy]] can lead people to quit.
+Maybe don't target "quitting smoking", but rather "[[self efficacy]]"

 Moderating variables: x -> y is dependant on z.
 Students need basic algebra to learn calc, so only target students who know basic algebra